sirolf-otrebla/CompositeNet/README.md

 All these dependencies can be installed via `conda install <package>` when using a conda environment.
 The testing hardware configuration is the following:

-- AMD® Ryzen 7 3800x 8-core processor
+- AMD Ryzen Threadripper 1950X 16-Core Processor
-- Nvidia GTX 1080 w/ 8GiB VRAM
+- NVIDIA RTX A6000 w/ 48GiB VRAM

 The code was developed to be run over a CUDA GPU.
 Note that in some older video cards issues may arise during training.